fromsnowman2014/AI_pixel_art_editor/docs/CLOUD_SAVE_AUTHENTICATION_PLAN.md

-# Cloud Save & Authentication Implementation Plan
+# Cloud Save & Authentication Implementation Plan (MCP-Enhanced)

 ## Overview

 This document outlines the implementation plan for adding social authentication and cloud save/load functionality to PixelBuddy.
 The system will support Google, Facebook, and GitHub OAuth login with project persistence to the cloud, allowing users to save up to 3 projects and load them across sessions.

+**🛠️ MCP Integration**: This plan is enhanced to use Model Context Protocol (MCP) servers for automated development, testing, and deployment processes.

 ## Requirements Summary